 Do you love Mason jars?
-These little salt & pepper shakers are perfect for any Mason jar lover and a great addition to your kitchen!
+These DIY Mason Jar salt & pepper shakers are perfect for any Mason jar lover and a great addition to your kitchen!

 I needed new salt and pepper shakers….
 They’re one of those weird things you don’t think about in your kitchen, at least I don’t.
 My mom has several sets, she works at an antique mall, and they’ve got a ton there.
 I however have had a salt shaker that I bought from Home Interiors like 12 years ago (the matching pepper shaker is long since broken) and one of those pepper mills that you buy filled at the store and just pitch when you’re finished.